 The product is not anything fancy.
 There is no smartphone app which could be useful.
 It’s plain and easy but comments on web groups are pretty positive and this is the most important thing about it.
 It costs $150 without SIM-card included.

 When talking about stolen bikes there is one really cool project in Canada where they use GPS equipped bicycle to track thief and promote bicycle safety.
-Have a look in a free time: To Catch a Bike Thief.

 source: SpyBike, To Catch a Bike Thief.